beyarkay/masters-thesis/src/02_background.md

 # Evaluation Metrics \label{sec:02-evaluation-metrics}

-There are several means of comparing multi-class classifiers, these are discussed in the following subsection.
+There are several means of comparing multi-class classifiers, these are discussed in the following section.
 The task is to compare the performance of several classifiers at classifying $n$ observations into a set of classes $C = \{c_1, c_2, \ldots\}$.
 The predictions of a classifier will be notated as $\bm{p}: p_i \in C \,\forall\, i \in {1, \ldots, n}$ and the corresponding ground truth as $\bm{t}: t_i \in C \,\forall\, i \in {1, \ldots, n}$

-The following subsections will describe different means of comparing multi-class classifiers.
+The following sections will describe different means of comparing multi-class classifiers.

 ## Accuracy